tonyallan/python3-experiments/caddy-server-auth/README.md

     reverse_proxy /auth/* localhost:8001
 ```

-In this example the auth server has the following routes:
+In this example the auth server has the following additional routes:
-* `/auth/check` — filter requests (described above)
 * `/auth/password-authenticate` — processes the sign-in form and creates the session token and cookie
 * `/auth/sign-in` — display the sign-in web page
 * `/auth/sign-out` — removes the session-token and cookie